 Step 2: Create Target Definition for Stored Procedure Transformation

 Please navigate to Target Designer to define the Target.
 In this example, we are using the existing SQL table (SP Destination) as our target definition.
-You can refer Create Informatica Target Table to understand the process of creating target definition
+You can refer to Create Target Table to understand the process of creating a target definition

-Step 3: Create Mapping for Informatcia Stored Procedure Transformation
+Step 3: Create Mapping for Informatica Stored Procedure Transformation

 To create a new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.